WaylonWalker/waylonwalkerv2/src/pages/notes/new-machine-tpio.md

 templateKey: notes
 related_post_label: Check out this related post
 tags: []
-path: new-machine
+path: new-machine-tpio
-title: New Machine
+title: New Machine for developing Tests with TestProject.io
 date: 2020-07-25T05:00:00.000+00:00
 status: published
-description: ''
+description: Today I setup a new machine on Digital Ocean to use with TestProject.io, Here are my installation notes.
 related_post_body: ''
 related_post: []
-cover: ''
+cover: /static/new-machine-tpio.png
-twitter_cover: ''
+twitter_cover: /static/new-machine-tpio.png

 ---
 Today I setup a new machine on Digital Ocean to use with TestProject.io,  Here are my installation notes.